 Dementia Auckland is currently working through a clinical review and re-drafting of all fact sheets.
 We will endeavour to update this page by the end of June 2017.
 For urgent need, please visit Alzheimers Australia's website as we also recommend their valuable help sheets.
-As always, please be in touch with us on 0800 4 DEMENTIA / 0800 433 636 or
+As always, please be in touch with us on 0800 4 DEMENTIA / 0800 433 636 or for any queries.

 Referral Form - Dementia Auckland

 2016 Annual Report from Alzheimers Auckland.

 If you missed out on our Symposium 2017 event (or if you'd just like a refresher from what you learnt on the day), feel free to download any of the presentations below:

 - Alistaire Hall (Alistaire Hall Lawyers) - Legal issues in old age

 - Sally Widdowson (Westpac) - Keeping your money safe

 - Annabel Grant (Massey University) - Communication strategies

 Westpac has become New Zealands first dementia-friendly bank, to support the two out of three Kiwis affected with dementia.
 Take a look at their video that was launched this year and played at our Symposium. http://www.westpac.co.nz/rednews/lifestyle/dementia-and-banking-60000-kiwis-living-with-the-illness-video/